dynamsoft-docs/label-recognition-docs/parameters/reference/label-recognition-parameter/grayscale-enhancement-modes.md

 | *int* | [3, 1000] | 3 |

 **Remarks**
   Block size refers to the size of a pixel neighborhood used to calculate the threshold for the pixel.
-An appropriate value can help increase the accuracy of barcode localization.
+An appropriate value can help increase the accuracy of target region localizing.

 ##### SmoothBlockSizeY